ALASdoo/alasdoo_com_v2/content/english/_index.md

   enable: true
   title: 'Proven track record'
   subtitle: 'Clients'
   content: 'From small businesses and startups to well&#8209;established international corporations, we work with a wide range of [industries](/clients#industries).
-We have developed trustworthy relationships with [clients](/clients) and their development teams from all over the&nbspworld.
+We have developed trustworthy relationships with [clients](/clients) and their development teams from all over the&nbsp;world.

-  In our [case studies](/case-studies), you can read more about how we were able to help them improve company practices and increase&nbsprevenue.'
+  In our [case studies](/case-studies), you can read more about how we were able to help them improve company practices and increase&nbsp;revenue.'

 ######################### Case studies #####################
 case_studies: